aborrero/sys-avenger/README.md

 sys-avenger
 ===========

-some weapons for a sysadmin avenger
+some weapons for a sysadmin avengers

 #### catell.py